saviviro/sstvars/README.md

 # Check the stationarity condition for the estimated model, i.e., that the
 # upper bound of the joint spectral radius is less than one:
 bound_JSR(fit, epsilon=0.1, ncores=2) # Adjust epsilon for a tighter bound
+# NOTE: For models that are not small, our implementation is not computationally
+# efficient enough.
+The MATLAB Toolbox JSR (by R. Jungers) for large can be used
+# larger models.

 # Estimate the above model but with the autoregressive matrices restricted to be equal in both regimes
 # (so that only the intercepts and the conditional covariance matrix vary in time):